explodinglabs/jsonrpcserver/README.rst

 Logging
 -------

-To see the underlying JSON messages, set the logging level to INFO:
+To see the underlying messages going back and forth, set the logging level to INFO or lower:

 .. sourcecode:: python